Maite2003/StockFacil/README.md

 ## 🌟 Overview

-StockFacil is a full-featured inventory management system designed for small to medium businesses.
+StockFacil is a full-featured inventory management API designed for small to medium businesses.
 It provides complete control over stock, pricing, commercial relationships, and product variants with a modern, secure, and scalable architecture.

 ### ✨ Key Features